SherinBojappa/GraphML/node_classification/README.txt

 8. These logits are converted into probabilities by passing it through a softmax layer, the class with the highest probability value is then picked as the prediction for that particular node.
 12. Training is done using the nodes listed in train.txt, validation is done using the nodes in val.txt.
-13. We checkpoint and save the best model based on validation accuracy and load the best model for predictions.
+13. The best model based on validation accuracy is saved under best_model and this is loaded for predictions.
 13. For testing we predict the labels on the nodes listed in test.txt and write the predictions in a file predictions.txt which is of the form ni, ci -> ni = node; ci = category.
 14. The train.txt contains nodes from 25 classes; examples from node 3 are missing.